HavardHarstad/16S-ONT-GUI-workflow-using-EMU-and-KRONA/README.md

 #In Terminal:

-#ffffff conda create -n emukrona emu krona
+conda create -n emukrona emu krona

 #if this doesnt work, use mamba: